Be a Teacher and a Leader

-The Asian Philosophies and Cultures (APC) Doctorate Program offers an intensive study in the spiritual and philosophical traditions of South and Southeast Asia, China, and the Himalayan regions.
-As a Doctorate student, you can choose to emphasize Buddhism, Chinese philosophy, Hinduism or comparative studies.
+The Asian Philosophies and Cultures doctorate program offers an intensive study in the spiritual and philosophical traditions of South and Southeast Asia, China, and the Himalayan regions.
+As a doctorate student, you can choose to emphasize Buddhism, Chinese philosophy, Hinduism or comparative studies.
 Along with in-depth academic studies, students are also encouraged to deepen their knowledge by experiential involvement in spiritual practices and religious traditions.
-Plus, there is a special APC scholarship fund that can provide financial assistance for qualified applicants within the program.
+Plus, there is a special program scholarship fund that can provide financial assistance for qualified applicants.

-The APC PhD Program consists of a minimum of 36 semester units of coursework and requires a minimum of two years of full-time coursework.
-Comprehensive exams, a dissertation proposal, and dissertation work will usually take another 2-4 years to complete depending on the speed with which a student finishes their requirements.
+Our PhD program consists of a minimum of 36 units of coursework and requires a minimum of two years of full-time coursework.
+Comprehensive exams, a dissertation proposal, and dissertation work will usually take another 2-4 years to complete, depending on the speed with which you finish each requirement.
 Of the 36 units, 17 units are to be taken in one of the following areas of specialization: Buddhist Studies, Chinese Philosophy, or Hindu Religion and Philosophy.
 Students admitted to the PhD with an MA in another area may be required to take additional units.

-Here is a list of some of the classes that are offered in this program.
-To read an individual course description, click on a link below.
-To view the entire Asian Philosophies and Cultures Course list, go to the CIIS Academic Catalog.
+Below is a list of some of the classes that are offered in this program.
+To read an individual course description, click on the course title.
+To view the entire Asian Philosophies and Cultures course list, go to the CIIS Academic Catalog.

-An overview of the varieties of Tibetan religious experiences.
-Including the shamanistic folk traditions, the earliest pre-Buddhist organized religion of Bon, and the subsequent development of the Buddhist religious movements, both lay and monastic.
+This course is an overview of the varieties of Tibetan religious experiences, including the shamanistic folk traditions, the earliest pre-Buddhist organized religion of Bon, and the subsequent development of the Buddhist religious movements, both lay and monastic.

 What is the existential role of philosophy in the study and practice of Buddhism?
 How does an examination of one’s basic outlook or viewpoint clarify the existential pursuit of spiritual transformation?
 What is the final goal of such transformation?
 These and allied questions will be explored with respect to the Indian philosophical genre known as siddhanta—i.e., philosophical systems.